About the author

 What happens if you miss paying a worker?

 If you miss paying a worker based on their last paycheck laws by state, it's best to pay them as soon as you're notified it happened.
-Workers can sue your company if they aren't paid within the time frame set by their state.
+Workers can sue your company if they aren't paid within the time frame set by the final wages by state.

 Paycheck laws by state